grafana/grafana/docs/sources/enterprise/aws-secrets-plugin.md

 ## Configure the plugin

+1. Open the **custom.ini** file.
-To begin, create a new configuration section in the custom.ini file called `[plugin.grafana-aws-secrets-manager]`.
-Place all of the following configuration settings under this section.
-All of following settings are optional.
+2. Create a configuration section file called `[plugin.grafana-aws-secrets-manager]`.
+3. Place the following optional configuration settings in the `aws-secrets-manager` section.

 | Setting                 | Description                                                                                                                                                        | Example                                  | Default                         |
 | ----------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------- | ------------------------------- |